abeflores/Object_Detection_Supermarket/README.md

 The three images will be created and their containers will be up.

-There are two ways to run the application, as follow:
+There are two ways to run the application, as follows:

 ### Front-End endpoint

-This endpoint takes an image and returned it shaded with product and missing product (green and red respectively).
+This endpoint takes an image and returned it shaded with the product and missing product (green and red respectively).

 ![Project Architecture](/utils/imgs/Front-end.png)

-Valid Token: secret-token-5-gaston
+Valid Token: secret-token-1-abelardo

 ![Project Architecture](/utils/imgs/Front-end-1.png)

 ### Integration-type endpoint

-This endpoint takes an image and return the bounding boxes coordinates, the class (product -> 0 and no product -> 1) and the user.
+This endpoint takes an image and returns the bounding boxes coordinates, the class (product -> 0 and no product -> 1) and the user.

 ![Project Architecture](/utils/imgs/Endpoint-back-0.png)
 ![Project Architecture](/utils/imgs/Endpoint-back-1.png)